Thomas J. Kelly (Irish nationalist): Irish Republican Brotherhood

 After the end of the war, Kelly learned about the establishment of the Irish Republican Brotherhood (IRB) and joined the movement in New York.
 Kelly's military experience immediately made him of value to the organisation.
 The Fenian Brotherhood quickly dispatched him to Ireland in April 1865 to inspect the military capability of the IRB there.
 Kelly's valuable reports back to HQ led the IRB to "promote" Kelly to Colonel within the IRB.
 Kelly's authority continued to grow when, on 24 November 1865, he was able to arrange the rescue of IRB President James Stephens from Richmond Prison in Dublin.
 Following this, Kelly became Stephen's deputy and intermediary between Stephens and the American Fenians.

-In September '65 the British suppressed The Irish People, a Fenian run newspaper and its staff.
+In September 1865, the Dublin Castle administration suppressed publication of The Irish People, a Fenian run newspaper and its staff.
 This deprived the IRB of most of its American advisors in Ireland, with the exception of Kelly and William G. Halpin.
 Halpin was a fellow Irishman who had also settled in Ohio and had also served in the Union Army, and together the two sat on the IRB's "Military Council".
 Following the bust-up of The Irish People, two plans emerged within the IRB.
-The first, proposed by John Devoy, would see the IRB attempt to capture important military targets in and around Dublin City using local recruits and deserters from the British garrison.
+The first, proposed by John Devoy, would see the IRB attempt to capture important military targets in and around Dublin City using local recruits and deserters from the British Armed Forces.
 Kelly did not favour this plan as he felt the IRB did not have enough access to weaponry, although Kelly hoped to secure more arms from Liverpool having sent Ricard O'Sullivan Burke there to acquire them.
 The second plan was Halpin's, who proposed a general rebellion across the country.
 As Halpin had outranked Kelly in the Union Army, his plan gained traction within the IRB without necessarily receiving an official endorsement.

 In March 1866 Kelly travelled with Stephens first to Paris, and then New York by May.
 By the time they arrived a split had occurred amongst the American Fenians.
 Stephens demanded the American Fenians provide him with the funds necessary to carry out a rebellion in Ireland, but they would not agree and ceased to work with him.
 This caused the Presidency of the IRB to be turned over to Kelly, who was then sent back to Ireland to take command there and lead the proposed rebellion.